 Beachbody also has a nutrition component called Beachbody Nutrition, but I have never tried it because it comes with an additional cost.
 Many of the workout programs actually have free recipes and tips you can use at home.

 Beachbody is a subscription-based service that you can stream online from practically anywhere.
 When you become a member, you can begin working out right away.

 Programs and Classes

 The best part about Beachbody is the wide variety of workout programs.
 Yoga, cardio, muscle building, dance, and low impact are just a few of the options.
 The easiest way to start is to use the guide at the top of the workout page on the website.
 You can filter programs by fitness level, time, type and trainer.

 When you choose a program, you are taken to a landing page with an overview, workout list and other program materials.
 The workout list is how you access each class in the program.

-Some programs require equipment, others do not.
+Some of the Beachbody programs require equipment; others do not.
 Before you start, make sure you have everything you need to participate in a class.
-You’ll notice a small dumbbell next to the play button, which means that the class requires equipment like a yoga mat, weights or resistance band.
+You’ll notice a small dumbbell next to the Play button, which means that the class requires equipment such as a yoga mat, weights or a resistance band.